 Hunters must purchase Zone 53 permits from license agents or via Fish and Wildlife's Internet license sales site.
-Permits are available overthe-counter on a first come, first served basis beginning at 10 a.m. on Monday, Sept.
-8, 2014.
 Permits will be available until the quota is met or the season ends, whichever comes first.
 See Deer Season Permits, page 16.
 The hunter is responsible to confirm they have current authorization for access to the Lakehurst section prior to purchasing a permit.
 Purchasing a deer permit for Zone 53 does NOT guarantee access to the Lakehurst section.
 Only those individuals who have authorization for hunting privileges and corresponding gate access on the installation are allowed to hunt.
-There are no refunds or exchanges for permits that
+There are no refunds or exchanges for permits that cannot be used.